 For parish records, a list of these phrases can be found by clicking here.

 Dates are also a valuable source, since the number of alternatives for a date is limited to 12 months and 31 numbers, as well as the numbers for the years, all of which can be compared with preceding or following entries.

 Generally, the text with which you are working can help you find the meaning of a difficult word or passage.
 The following three suggestions should aid you in using the surrounding text:

 Remember that a great deal of variety in handwriting can be found in a single document.
 It is common to find various styles of the same letter within a given document, and even within the same word.
 Any word may also be written in different ways.
-Due to linguistic variations discussed in the Challenges section on this site, there can also be various spellings of the same name.
+Due to linguistic variations, there can also be various spellings of the same name.
 Such variety in spellings is common in the same manuscript.

 Frequently, one can get a general idea of what a particularly difficult letter could be by comparing it with those letters on the alphabet charts available here.
 However, it should be recognized that handwriting varies drastically from person to person, as well as from time period to time period, and a particular letter in a document may not be found on the alphabet charts provided.